senaite/senaite2.com/docs/quickstart.md

 ![Analysis Services](/screenshots/analysis_services_listing.png "Analysis Services")

-Proceed like in the previous examples by clicking on the "Add" button and entering the values, e.g. for the "Calcium" analysis as follows:
+Proceed like in the previous examples by clicking on the *Add* button and entering the values, e.g. for the *Calcium* analysis as follows:

 - Title: `Calcium`
 - Unit: `mg`